trapexit/mergerfs/mkdocs/docs/runtime_interfaces.md

 | -<       | remove first in list       |
 | ->       | remove last in list        |

-For example the following will prepend `/mnt/fs3` to the beginning of the existing list of branches.

-`setfattr -n user.mergerfs.branches "+</mnt/fs3" /mountpoint/.mergerfs`

 **NOTE:** if the value of `branches` is set to something invalid / non-existant `mergerfs` will return a bogus entry when the mount point directory is `stat`'ed and create a fake file entry when listing the